Local systems and vanishing Maslov class: Path local systems

 We say that a left path local system $\tl{\bu} D$ is free if it is isomorphic to a (possibly infinite) direct sum with summands of the form $\Sigma^n(\tl{\bu} PX^{x})$ (for varying $x$) and we say that $\tl{\bu} D$ is semi-free if there exists a filtration

 such that $\bigcup \tl{\bu} D_n=\tl{\bu} D$ and each $\tl{\bu} (D_n/D_{n-1})$ is free.

 Similarly we define free and semi-free for right path local systems.
 For bi-path local systems we define these notions point wise in the sense that $\tltr{\bu}{D}{\bu}\in \tltr{X}{\GG}{Y}$ is called semi-free if all $\tltr{x}{D}{\bu}$ and $\tltr{\bu}{D}{y}$ are semi-free.
-Note that this is not analogous to being free as a bi module.
+Note that this is not analogous to being semi-free as a bi-module.
 Indeed, with our definition $\tltr{\bu}{PX}{\bu}$ is semi-free.

 \begin{lemma} All left path local systems has a weakly equivalent semi-free left path local system. \end{lemma}

 \begin{proof} Let $\tl\bullet D\in \tl X\GG$, restrict it to $\tl xD\in C_*\Omega X\text{-Mod}$ and take a semi-free replacement $\FF\, \tl xD$ (as discussion in Section~\ref{sec:modules-over-dga}), then the composition